flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 ![MCDU Server Executable](../assets/mcdu-server/mcdr-server.exe.png "MCDU Server Executable"){loading=lazy}

-Double click on the `server.exe` file to start the MCDU Server.
+Double-click on the `server.exe` file to start the MCDU Server.

 !!! tip "You can also use the command prompt to start the server manually"
     See advanced startup options below: [Advanced Start Options](#advanced-start-options)